Headaches: Help and Solutions

 - Do not go to bed until you feel tired enough to fall asleep.

-- Consider a supplement - but a natural, non-habit forming one such as Natural Sleep X.
+- Consider a supplement - but a natural, non-habit forming one.

 Migraine headaches affect nearly 25 million in the U.S. every year.
 Three out of four migraine sufferers are women.
 Seventy percent of sufferers have family members with the condition and about 20 percent of migraine sufferer's experience "aura".
 This is a visual disturbance such as flashing lights or lines while suffering the pain of a migraine.
 Left untreated, a migraine can last up to 24 hours and in severe cases, several days.